-9 Healthy Ways to Support a Friend in Recovery From an Eating Disorder
+9 Healthy Ways to Support a Friend in Recovery from an Eating Disorder

 Stand Firm in Your Role

 Your role as friend remains the same.
-If you want to be a part of their support system, treat them as you always have by being frank, upfront and asking what they need from you.
+If you want to be a part of their support system, treat them as you always have by being frank and up-front and asking what they need from you.
 That’s all you can do.

-“If you have a friend that is struggling from an eating disorder, it’s important to remember you want to be their friend and you can’t be the expert–they don’t want that from you, so doing too much to prepare may backfire–they may feel like everyone is on top of them,” says Roberts.
+“If you have a friend that is struggling from an eating disorder, it’s important to remember you want to be their friend, and you can’t be the expert—they don’t want that from you, so doing too much to prepare may backfire—they may feel like everyone is on top of them,” says Roberts.

 Treat Yourself With Respect

-At the same time, remember to keep your own self-care habits in tact.
+At the same time, remember to keep your own self-care habits intact.

 Roberts says, “Don’t change your eating behaviors.
-The goal of recovery is to live in the real world and so if you’re craving a burger, get the burger.
-You are a model of listening to your body and this helps more than words—continue to treat your body with respect and they will be inspired, too.”
+The goal of recovery is to live in the real world, so if you’re craving a burger, get the burger.
+You are a model of listening to your body, and this helps more than words—continue to treat your body with respect, and they will be inspired too.”

 Listen and Honor Their Process

 Open ears and a closed mouth are best when communicating with a friend or family member in recovery.
-Of course you should be yourself, but also honor the process they are working through.
+Of course, you should be yourself, but also honor the process they are working through.

 “If you’re having this conversation, don’t do it in a public place, like a loud restaurant—for obvious reasons; you want to make sure they are completely comfortable,” says Roberts.
 “When someone is recovering, they often assume that others don’t want to hang out or feel like they’re going to act ‘weird’ around them.
 Keep the invitations open, even if you think they won’t want to come.
-It helps them feel like are included and no matter what they are struggling with, they are still part of your friend group.”
+It helps them feel like are included and that no matter what they are struggling with, they are still part of your friend group.”

 MORE: Is It Possible to Ever Fully Recover from an Eating Disorder?